Arenui

 Misool – Wayilbatan Area

-Neptune Fan Sea is a small channel between two islands with a shallow wall completely covered in some of the biggest gorgonian sea fans you will ever see.
-At the start of the dive explore the beautiful coral heads where huge groupers can be hiding.
-Then drift along the wall and enjoy the view of the sea fans, stopping once in a while to find the tiny pygmy seahorse.
-Four Kings is a stunning dive site made up of four underwater pinnacles.
-Swim from one rock to the next enjoying the soft corals and fish life.
-Look out for schooling big eye jacks, spadefishes, and grey reef sharks.
-Wedding Cake, Dunia Kecil, and Wayili Rock offer chances to see schools of batfish, trevallies, barracuda, pygmy seahorses, and reef octopus.
+Neptune Fan Sea is a channel between two islands, featuring some of the largest gorgonian sea fans you’ll ever see.
+Begin the dive by exploring the coral heads, where giant groupers may be hiding, before drifting along the wall adorned with sea fans.
+Four Kings is a spectacular site comprising four pinnacles, where schooling bigeye jacks, spadefish, and grey reef sharks are common.
+Wedding Cake, Dunia Kecil, and Wayili Rock offer sightings of batfish, trevallies, barracudas, pygmy seahorses, and reef octopuses.

 Misool – Daram Area